-Addressing male norms and behaviors

-Increasing gender equity in HIV/AIDS activities and services

-Increasing women's access to income and productive resources
+Implement activities to change harmful gender norms & promote positive gender norms Increase gender equity in HIV prevention, care, treatment and support Increasing women's access to income and productive resources

 Safe Motherhood

-TB

-Mechanism ID: 13360

-Mechanism Name: Peace Corps Volunteer Projects

-Prime Partner Name: U.S. Peace Corps

-Strategic Area Budget Code Planned Amount On Hold Amount

-Care HKID 10,000 0
+Budget Code Illionia alion Mechanism ID: 13360 Mechanism Name: Peace Corps Volunteer Projects Prime Partner Name: Prime Partner Name: U.S. Peace Corps Strategic Area gic Area Budget Code Planned Amount On Hold Amount Care HKID 7,000 0

-Narrative:

-Approximately 85 Volunteers and their community counterparts, who receive PEPFAR-funded pre- and

-in-service training, support service providers and organizations in designing and implementing care programs for PLHA, OVCs and their caretakers in the underserved rural communities and schools of Swaziland.
-PC/Swaziland promotes the use of evidence-based programs to respond to community needs for a variety of services to mitigate the effects of HIV, improve health outcomes for HIV positives. improve the developmental growth of OVCs, improve household nutritional status and optimize the quality of life of adults and children living with and affected by HIV.
+Approximately 85 Volunteers and their community counterparts, who receive PEPFAR-funded pre- and in-service training, support service providers and organizations in designing and implementing care programs for PLHA, OVCs and their caretakers in the underserved rural communities and schools of Swaziland.
+PC/Swaziland promotes the use of evidence-based programs to respond to community needs for a variety of services to mitigate the effects of HIV, improve health outcomes for HIV positives, improve the developmental growth of OVCs, improve household nutritional status and optimize the quality of life of adults and children living with and affected by HIV.
 Volunteers and their counterparts prioritize community support and coordination, and family/household strengthening by working within existing community-level structures, such as schools, churches, Neighborhood Care Points and KaGogo Social Centres.
 Activities focus on male and female vulnerable children (<17 years) and their caregivers, and include forming and strengthening psycho-social support groups, conducting health and HIV education, developing life skills, supporting economic strengthening activities among young people, and bringing mobile resources and services to the community.
 More specifically, Volunteers train vulnerable children in nutrition, decision making, peer support, forming positive relationships, good study habits, and more.

 Psychosocial support includes assisting vulnerable children and caregivers with coaching to manage grief and loss, training on stigma reduction, and partnerships with churches and other support organizations to meet spiritual and social needs.
 To assist with economic strengthening, Volunteers help OVC or caregivers to begin or enhance small-income generation activities to support themselves, such as production of household cleaning products, crafts, garden produce, or other items which fit the local market.